nbardhan/What-Drives-the-Price-of-a-Car-/README.md

 	•	Compared all models against the baseline.

-	•	Ridge and Lasso were used to reduce overfitting and identify most important predictors.
+	•	Lasso was used to also identify most important predictors on top of LinReg.

 ⸻